-A thorough knowledge of spelling and grammar is essential in the world of publishing but you'll also need to follow house style, adhere to deadlines and deliver what your client needs
+A thorough knowledge of spelling and grammar is essential in the world of publishing as is the ability to work to tight deadlines

-It's your job as a copy-editor or proofreader to ensure that material is clear, consistent, complete and credible, and that text is well written, grammatically correct and accessible.
+As a copy-editor or proofreader you'll ensure that material is clear, consistent, complete and credible, and that text is well written, grammatically correct and accessible.
 You'll take the initial material, or the copy, and make it ready for publication.

 You'll work on a range of publications, including: